sibears/writeups/VolgaCTF Quals 2017/troll-hunter/README.md

 *Oh, no!
 Is it error-based blind elasticsearch injection?
 D:*

-At that moment we got much more access to the elastic REST API so we took a closer look to [its docs](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-request-body.html) and found the following:
+At that moment we got much more access to the elastic REST API, so we took a closer look to [its docs](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-request-body.html) and found the following:
 > The body content can also be passed as a REST parameter named source.

-So we could send request body via query argument `source` like:
+So we could send the request body via query argument `source` like:
 ```
     Location http://localhost:9200/_search?source={"query": {"match_all": { } } }
 ```